 View CloudWatch AWS IoT Wireless log entries

-After you've configured logging for AWS IoT Wireless as described in Create logging role and policy and written some log entries, you can view the log entries in the CloudWatch console by performing the following steps.
+After you've configured logging for AWS IoT Wireless as described in Create logging role and policy for AWS IoT Wireless monitoring and written some log entries, you can view the log entries in the CloudWatch console by performing the following steps.

 Viewing AWS IoT logs in the CloudWatch Log groups console